1. DEFINITIONS - As used herein, the following terms shall have the meanings set forth below:

 (a) Seller agrees, at its own expense, to defend Buyer from and against any claim, suit or proceeding, and to pay all judgments and costs finally awarded against Buyer by reason of claim, suit or proceeding insofar as it is based upon an allegation that the Product as furnished by Seller infringes any United States letter patent, provided that Seller is notified promptly of such claim in writing and is given authority and full and proper information and assistance (at Seller’s expense) for defense of same.
 In case such Product are finally constituted an infringement and the use of Product is enjoined, Seller shall at its sole discretion and at its own expense: (1) procure for Buyer the right to continue using the Product; (2) replace or modify the same so that it becomes noninfringing; or (3) remove such Product and grant Buyer a credit for the depreciated value of the same.

-(b) Buyer shall have the right to employ separate counsel in any claim, suit or proceeding set forth in Section 12(a) and to participate in the defense thereof, but the fees and expenses of Buyer’s counsel shall not be borne by Seller unless: (1) Seller specifically so agrees; or (2) Seller, after written request and without cause, does not assume such defense.
-Seller shall not be liable to indemnify Buyer for any settlement effected without Seller’s written consent, unless Seller failed, after notice and without cause, to defend such claim, suit or proceeding.
+(b) Buyer shall have the right to employ separate counsel in any claim, suit or proceeding set forth in Section 12(a) and to participate in the defense thereof, but the fees and expenses of Buyer’s counsel shall not be borne by Seller unless: (1) Seller specifically agrees in writing; or (2) Seller, after Buyer’s written request and without cause, does not assume such defense.
+Seller shall not be liable to indemnify Buyer for any settlement effected without Seller’s written consent, unless Seller failed, after written notice and without cause, to defend such claim, suit or proceeding.

 (c) The indemnification set forth in Section 12(a) shall not apply and Buyer shall indemnify Seller and hold it harmless from all liability or expense (including costs of suit and attorney’s fees) if the infringement arises from, or is based upon Seller’s compliance with particular requirements of Buyer or Buyer’s customer that differ from Seller’s standard specifications (Custom Product) for the Product, or modifications or alterations of the Product, or a combination of the Product with other items not furnished or manufactured by Seller.